• Skip to main content

 Sparkling Zero Chenin Blanc Jurassic Park showcases a savory side of Chenin Blanc, and is made 100% in-house, at the winery in Goleta in the Méthode Champenoise.
 It’s bone dry, with zero dosage (no added sugar).
 It’s also sold out!
 Waiting for the next bottling…

 La Lieff is a woman-owned winery, and recently opened their tasting room in downtown Santa Barbara.
-They have a new 2021 Sparkling Rosé, releasing in early 2023.
+They have a lovely Sparkling Rosé.

 Barden, part of the Margerum Wine Company, produces limited quantity, boutique wines made from grapes solely sourced from the world-renowned Sta.
 Rita Hills.
-Enjoy their 2019 Blanc de Blancs (made in méthode champensoise) as it is Barden’s first sparkling wine!
+Their Blanc de Blanc is made with 100% Chardonnay in the traditional method used in Champagne, France.
+It’s aged on the lees for 3 years, and has zero dosage, making it light and crisp with delicious notes of brioche and lemon curd.
 You can get it by the glass or bottle at their Santa Barbara tasting room.
 It’s not on any tasting list, but just ask and they will always pour it for you.

 Like Kunin’s bubbles, both the Blanc de Noir Estate and the Blanc de Blancs are made in the traditional method with no dosage (added sugar) making it also is super dry.
 This urban tasting room is great for lounging with a glass of wine, and Melville’s Estate Winery is in Sta.
 Rita Hills.
 Both are also sold out, so now we wait….